lockss/lockss-rtd-manual/docs/index.rst

 --------------------------

 I have an existing classic LOCKSS system (version 1.x).
 Can I upgrade to LOCKSS 2.0-alpha2?
    The LOCKSS 2.0-alpha2 release is a technology preview which we are excited to share with the community for testing purposes.
 It is not yet possible to convert from a classic LOCKSS system (version 1.74.7) to a LOCKSS 2.0 system.
-To help us advance toward the final LOCKSS 2.0 release, please consider installing and running the LOCKSS 2.0-alpha2 release on a test machine and `providing us with your feedback <Contact Us>`_.
+To help us advance toward the final LOCKSS 2.0 release, please consider installing and running the LOCKSS 2.0-alpha2 release on a test machine and :ref:`providing us with your feedback <Contact Us>`_.

 I have a LOCKSS system running 2.0-alpha1.
 Can I upgrade to LOCKSS 2.0-alpha2?
    Yes.
-You are welcome to wipe your testing data from LOCKSS 2.0-alpha1 and start from scratch, but there is an `upgrade path <Upgrade>`_ from LOCKSS 2.0-alpha1.
+You are welcome to wipe your testing data from LOCKSS 2.0-alpha1 and start from scratch, but there is an :ref:`upgrade path <Upgrade>`_ from LOCKSS 2.0-alpha1.

 Can I use my own PostgreSQL database?
    Yes, in the LOCKSS 2.0-alpha2 system you can run the included PostgreSQL database, or configure it to use your local or institutional PostgreSQL database.